 Come to them:

-My first sales team was a bunch of broke college students their interests being a blend of music and games.
-After a few lapses in communication I had a emergency mandatory meeting at my home on a Sunday evening.
+My first sales team was a bunch of broke college students their interests being a blend of music and video games.
+After a few lapses in communication I had a emergency mandatory meeting at my home on a Sunday evening, a night the store closed early.
 With a face of earnest they signed the acknowledgment sheet one by one.
 And when they arrived at my home I had hand crafted snacks from my kitchen, sodas, and Rock Band blaring on the television.

 After about an hour of playing I sat them down to talk.
 As a team they had to choose their instrument (their personal strength), and using that instrument they created higher scores on the screen.
 Their communication was rhythm, their end goal was scoring.
 They practiced to improve themselves and in the end improving the team.
 I asked them for their personal strengths in the shop.
 I asked them how they utilize these strengths, and how they could utilize one another’s strengths.
 We discussed our end goals as a team, and discussed better discourse to achieve those together.

 In a slow shop sometimes it is difficult to really find the opportunity to shine our strength as a team.
 And over time our shine wears off, and we stop really trying.
 It’s a sneaky thing demotivation.
 One of my last team struggles was just that.
 It was September in Houston, one of the slowest months of the year.
 It’s a time in retail of grueling late hours for inventory, and grueling day hours of continuously unachieved goals.
 This terrible month also just happens to be my birthday month.